hmetni/olympicgames/README.md

 Session 3 : Studying the data and detection of patterns

 Session 4 : Simple linear regression to detect patterns of weights vs heights

+Session 5 : Classification and clustering of data to detect patterns of weights vs heights